qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 **Examples**

-Suppose we want to match users that are in any of the US regions, and we want to match users that are in any of the number `1` or number `2` instances.
+Suppose users shall be matched that are in any US region (`east`, `west` etc.) and only those users that are in the number `1` or `2` deployments.
 A rule expressions for matching this could be:

 ```c
 user.region matches "us-[^-]+-(1|2)"